Biba: Early years

+In 1971, The Angry Brigade, a far-left terrorist group, were planning to bomb Biba and other targets as part of their ongoing bombing campaign.
+However, members of the group were arrested and the plans discovered before this took place.

+In 1972, a Biba dress was chosen as a Dress of the Year, that best represented that year's fashion.

 Big Biba

-In 1973 with the backing of Dorothy Perkins and British Land, the store moved to the seven-storey Derry & Toms department store, which immediately attracted up to a million customers weekly, making it one of the most visited tourist attractions in London.
+In 1973, Dorothy Perkins was bought by British Land, this gave British Land a 70% ownership of Biba.
+The store moved to the seven-storey Derry & Toms department store on Kensington High Street, which immediately attracted up to a million customers weekly, making it one of the most visited tourist attractions in London.
 There were different departments, and each floor had its own theme, such as a children's floor, a floor for men, a book store, a food market, and a "home" floor which sold items such as wallpaper, paint, cutlery, soft furnishings and even statues.
 The overall design was produced by Whitmore-Thomas Partnership, run by artist/designers Steve Thomas and Tim Whitmore.
 Each department had its own logo or sign, which was based on the Biba logo and had a picture describing the department.
 These were commissioned by Thomas and Whitmore and designed by Kasia Charko.

 The store had an Art Deco-interior reminiscent of the Golden Age of Hollywood and non-traditional displays, such as a giant Snoopy and his doghouse in the children's department, where merchandise based on the Peanuts comic strip was sold.
-The Biba Food Hall was also designed ingeniously, each part being aimed at one particular kind of product; a unit made to look like a dog (based on Hulanicki's own dog, a Great Dane named Othello) consisted of dog food; a huge baked beans tin can consisted of only tins of Baked beans; a can of "Warhol's Condensed Soup" etc., all foods having individual innovative units.
+In the Biba Food Hall, each part was aimed at one particular kind of product; a unit made to look like a dog (based on Hulanicki's own dog, a Great Dane named Othello) consisted of dog food; a huge baked beans tin can consisted of only tins of Baked beans; a can of "Warhol's Condensed Soup" etc., all foods having individual innovative units.

-Also at the new "Big Biba" was "The Rainbow Restaurant", which was located on the fifth floor of the department store and was destined to become a major hang-out for rock stars, but which was not solely the reserve of the elite.
+Also at the new "Big Biba" was the Rainbow Room restaurant, which was located on the fifth floor.
+The restaurant served 1,200 lunches per day and became a major hang-out for rock stars such as the New York Dolls and Liberace, but which was not solely the reserve of the elite.
 With all of these renovations and additions, Biba became known as a "theatre for fashion."

-Also at the site was the Kensington Roof Gardens, which are still there today.
+Also at the site was the Kensington Roof Gardens, which predated Biba and are still there today.